akshay-khatke/zomatoserver/README.md

 # zomatoserver
-Node.js app for zomato backend database used MongoDB.
+Node.js app for zomato backend and database used MongoDB.